kbase/narrative/README.md

 -   Node.js (latest LTS recommended)
 -   Bower 1.8.8+

+### Git Pre-commit installation

+Our git [pre-commit](https://pre-commit.com/#install) [hooks](/.pre-commit-config.yaml) allow you to run flake8 and black upon `git commit` and save you from having to run these linters manually.

+- change into the base directory
+- `pip install pre-commit`
+- `pre-commit install` to set up the git hook scripts
+- `pre-commit run --all-files` to test it out

 ### *Using a Conda Environment*

 This is the recommended method of installation!